GianpieroCea/TescoCheapRecipe/README.md

 # TescoCheapRecipe
-An flask based mashup that uses Tesco API (to find ingredients and prices) and food2fork API (to find recipes)
+A Flask-based  API mashup webapp that uses Tesco API (to find ingredients and prices) and food2fork API (to find recipes)

 The end goal for this web app is to give a way to find cheap meals from Tesco (UK groceries store).
 Ideally one of the feature would be to search for ingredients